Yolantele/CV/README.md

 #### Creative Problem-solving

 I enjoy problem-solving and see it as a creative process.
-In the past, I relied on these skills for developing promotional products that had to satisfy many constraints: extensive safety regulations, low-cost per unit, restricted manufacturing methods and tight deadlines.
+In the past, I relied on these skills for developing promotional products that had to satisfy many constraints: extensive safety regulations, low-cost per unit, restricted mass-manufacturing methods, tight deadlines among having to drive sales-boosts for Mcdonald's Worldwide.
 I started developing problem-solving techniques since the early days at young physicists school,  where I learned the value of approaching large problems in small-sized steps.

 ####  Sound Communication